 Protect your business know-how and ideas

-You will want to protect the business know-how and ideas of your startup.
-Your lawyer will help you protect trade secrets by preparing appropriate confidentiality agreements.
+You will want legal support to protect the business know-how and ideas of your startup.
+Your law firm will help you protect trade secrets by preparing appropriate confidentiality agreements.

 You may have intellectual property (IP) – business assets that could be registered as patents, copyright or trademarks.
 You will want to register the IP, which is vital as a source of your business growth, to establish its ownership.
 You will need to do that to protect your business and to obtain funding from investors.

 You will also want to be advised on your co-founders and employees signing non-competition agreements.